developer-zebra/developer-zebra-site/src/mdna/index.md

    button_text: About TouchMgr
  - image-location: right
    title: Select Which Apps to Update Without Blocking All
-   subtitle: Coming soon in MX 10.3
+   subtitle: Implemented in MX 10.3 - Device update available now
    description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
 New features coming in Zebra's App Manager utility, part of MX, let administrators decide which apps on a device can update and which should stay the same until explicitly allowed to update.
    url: /mx/appmgr/
    video: t7J8e2rVcMM